aantonw/dehydrated-hooks/README.md

 |CLOUDFLARE\_ZONE|*[optional]* Cloudflare DNS zone, useful when using deep subdomain e.g: `this.is.deep.sub.domain.com`|(domain)|
 |ELB|*[optional]* enable ELB Hook|yes, no (no)|

-## Elastic Load Balancer Hook
+## AWS ELB Hook

-This hook allow to deploy server certificate to IAM and update ELB with it.
+This hook allows you to deploy server certificate to IAM and update ELB with it.

 Requirements: